Code-Institute-Submissions/HLuke93-ms3/README.md

 ## Manual Testing

-* When the gaem is first run , the user can eneter in any name , which may include letters , numbers and special characters.
+* When the game is first run , the user can enter in any name , which may include letters , numbers and special characters.
 This was tested and works as expected.
 (The Letter F was tested as a name)

 ![Welcome "F"](Images/welcomef.png)